 So, stop worrying about being copied.
 When people buy your product or service, part of the purchase is them buying you.

-(If you’re in an identikit commodity business where price is the only determining factor, putting some personality into your business could be the only thing that saves you from the race to the bottom.)
+(If you’re in an identikit commodity business where price is your only determining factor, watch out.
+Putting some personality into your business could be the only thing that saves you from the race to the bottom.)

 Content DNA changes slowly

 Real DNA isn’t fixed or static.
 It changes over time.
 This is evolution rather than revolution.

 Your Content DNA can change.
 That means you can slowly shift your tone of voice.